prioritizr/prioritizr/docs/news/index.md

 ### Documentation updates

 - Update *Publication record* vignette.
-- Update URLs in publication record so that they pass CRAN checks.
+- Update URLs in *Publication record* vignette so that they pass CRAN checks.

 ## prioritizr 7.1.1.12